Keyboard shortcuts

 Deflationary Mechanisms

-Current contributors to deflation are the burning of transaction fees and slashed governance deposits.
+Current contributors to deflation are the burning of transaction fees (for transactions paid in FRQCY) and slashed governance deposits.
 Of the two, only transaction fee burning is anticipated to have a significant impact on overall token supply.
 The entirety of token-based transaction fees are burned.
-While on some networks this can be very significant, it is anticipated that the majority of transactions on the network will utilize Capacity, rather than pay transaction fees.
+While on some networks this can be very significant, the majority of transactions on the Frequency network utilize Capacity, rather than FRQCY, to pay transaction fees.
 However, as only some types of transactions can be paid by Capacity, transaction fees constitute an unavoidable reduction in the supply of FRQCY.
-There are some types of governance actions that require deposits that are burned if the action is denied.
+Additionally, there are some types of governance actions that require deposits that are burned if the action is denied.
 However, governance deposits are not anticipated to generate significant reductions in the token supply when compared to transaction fees.

 Circulating Supply